deslicer/dev1666/set-up-your-mcp-server-for-splunk.md

 ## 1. Install prerequisites

-This guide provides comprehensive installation instructions for all prerequisites needed to run the MCP Server for Splunk on Windows, macOS, and Linux systems.
+This guide provides comprehensive installation instructions for all prerequisites needed to run the MCP for Splunk on Windows, macOS, and Linux systems.

 ### 📋 Overview